Senegal World Cup squad guide, fixtures and ones to watch

 If a first major tournament victory at the Africa Cup of Nations was the perfect start to the year for Senegal, a deep run at the World Cup would be a special end to 2022.
 You could argue that there have only been two teams from Africa to make an impression at a World Cup out of the last five tournaments, but there is something different about this Senegal side, certainly enough to spark hope that they could make a great leap in Qatar.

+However, their chances took a huge hit in the build-up to Qatar 2022 with an injury to talisman Sadio Mane ruling him out of the tournament.
+Mane underwent surgery for a leg injury sustained playing for Bayern Munich in the final game before the World Cup and head coach Aliou Cisse didn’t hide his disappointment at the blow.
+“It is difficult to replace Sadio Mane,” said Cisse.
+“He is an extremely important player for our team and we are determined to do what we can without him.
+We are going to have to work even harder as a team without him.
+When you talk about the morale, of course it affects you.
+We are not just talking about the Senegalese people here, people all over the world are saddened by what has happened.”

-If Ghana in 2010 was one side to make a lasting impact on a World Cup this century, Senegal’s 2002 team that shocked champions France and reached the quarter-finals is the other example of what can be achieved, but they are no longer the standout vintage in their own nation.
-Sadio Mane’s winning penalty in the historic Africa Cup of Nations final shootout victory over Egypt helped see to that.
-Mane, who also scored the penalty to send Senegal to only their third World Cup, also against Egypt, is the talismanic figure, but Senegal also possess a fine squad.
+They may just have to draw on the memories of the past.
+If Ghana in 2010 was one African side to make a lasting impact on a World Cup this century, Senegal’s 2002 team that shocked champions France and reached the quarter-finals is the other example of what can be achieved, but they are no longer the standout vintage in their own nation.
+Mane’s winning penalty in the historic Africa Cup of Nations final shootout victory over Egypt helped see to that.
+Mane, who then scored the penalty to send Senegal to only their third World Cup, also against Egypt, was the talismanic figure, but Senegal also possess a fine squad.

 They return as champions and stronger now following their group stage exit in Russia four years ago, with Edouard Mendy adding to a settled spine that includes Kalidou Koulibaly, Idrissa Gueye and Mane.
 The Lions have also received a kind group.
 There will be a straight shootout between Senegal and Netherlands for top spot and if they can claim a result against Louis van Gaal’s side, they may become the first African country since Nigeria in 1998 to top their group.
 It would help avoid a potential meeting with England in the knockout stages and from there, history and the chance to emulate the 2002 team may await.